Inter-A: Math

-For students in grades eight through ten, Math is self paced.
+For students in grades 8 through 10, Math is self paced.
 At the end of every chapter they must get their "Math Tracker" signed to signify they understand the concepts, then take the test.
 If they pass, they may go on to the next chapter.
 This age bracket sits in mixed age, mixed ability groups, called "Inter-A groups".
 The Inter-A group was made to teach group skills, leadership, and problem-solving.
 An Inter-A group should include even members of each gender, students of different ages/grades when possible, students of different skill levels and students who often do not work with each other.

-Grades eleven and twelve students work with a teacher in a traditional setting, as opposed to the self-taught younger grades, as the subject matter is more difficult to grasp.
+Grades 11 and 12 students work with a teacher in a traditional setting, as opposed to the self-taught younger grades, as the subject matter is more difficult to grasp.
 However, once a week the younger students attend a Math Tutorial led by a teacher or a more experienced student.
 Calculus 12 is not offered in Inter-A at this time, but all three math streams (Apprenticeship and Workplace, Pre-Calculus, and Foundations of Math) are offered until the grade twelve level.

+When COVID-19 began, the self-paced math model was removed from Inter-A, with a more tradition structure being adopted for the younger grades.
+There is a possibility that self-paced math could be re-introduced at some point in the future, but that is yet to happen.